 Strengthening water governance in the Mekong

 of different ways and enabled them to identify more realistic entry points for change.
 Five country reports covering Cambodia, Laos, Myanmar, Thailand, and Vietnam as well as a regional report were produced.
-Due to sensitives, the country reports are available only on request, while
+Due to sensitives, the country reports are available only on request.

 Supporting a longitudinal impact study of the INKLUSI program in Indonesia

-The Institute is partnering with CoWater International during 2022-2023 to design and develop baseline data collection methods and tools for a longitudinal impact study of the DFAT-funded INKLUSI program in Indonesia.
+The Centre is partnering with CoWater International during 2022-2023 to design and develop baseline data collection methods and tools for a longitudinal impact study of the DFAT-funded INKLUSI program in Indonesia.
 The INKLUSI program supports Indonesian women and marginalized groups to equitably participate in and benefit from Indonesia’s social, economic, and political opportunities.
 The development of the design and baseline data collection methods and tools will include a rapid review of existing demographic data, academic literature and relevant reports which then informs in-country consultations and a design workshop with INKLUSI stakeholders.
-The project is being led by Institute Co-Director Linda Kelly with support from Senior Research Fellows Elisabeth Jackson and Danielle Campbell and in collaboration with researchers from Cakra Wikara Indonesia and disability network researchers based in Indonesia and Australia.
+The project is being led by Centre Adjunct Associate Professor Linda Kelly with support from Senior Research Fellows Elisabeth Jackson and Danielle Campbell and in collaboration with researchers from Cakra Wikara Indonesia and disability network researchers based in Indonesia and Australia.

 Developing case studies on adaptive policy reform for Coalitions for Change

-The Institute is partnering with The Asia Foundation in 2022-2023 to develop case studies of adaptive policy reform which will be used in a Leadership Development program designed and delivered by the Coalitions for Change (CfC) program, a partnership between DFAT and TAF in the Philippines.
+The Centre is partnering with The Asia Foundation (TAF) in 2022-2023 to develop a series of research papers on adaptive policy reform which will be used in a Leadership Development program designed and delivered by the Coalitions for Change (CfC) program, a partnership between DFAT and TAF in the Philippines.
 The leadership program aims to provide learning activities to enhance the skills of local reform leaders to pursue policy reforms.
 The program includes on-line training, mentoring, workshops, talks and webinars.
-To date, the on-line training has only drawn on case studies from the Philippines, limiting its appeal to non-Philippines audiences.
-This project will identify and develop up to four case studies of adaptive policy reform drawn from other parts of Southeast Asia or the Pacific.
-The project is being led by Institute Senior Research Fellow Lisa Denney with support from Senior Research Fellow Elisabeth Jackson, Adjunct Research Fellow Allan Illingworth and Director Chris Roche, in collaboration with local researchers from the prioritised countries.
+To date, the on-line training has only drawn on case studies from the Philippines, limiting its appeal to a non-Philippines audience.
+The "Navigating Successful Policy Reform" series explores developmental policy reforms across three different contexts that each demonstrate politically smart and learning-oriented ways of working within challenging political contexts.
+The cases investigate whether reform stories bear similarities to the development entrepreneurship approach, which has been successful in the Philippines and documented by Coalitions for Change.
+The case studies include: banning of single use plastics in Kenya; securing reserved seats for women in Vanuatu’s municipal councils; and passage of the Disability Law in Indonesia.
+The case studies worked closely with key individuals involved in driving these reforms to understand their ways of working.
+The project is being led by Centre Senior Research Fellow Lisa Denney with support from Senior Research Fellow Elisabeth Jackson, Adjunct Research Fellow Allan Illingworth and Director Chris Roche, in collaboration with local researchers from the prioritised countries.

 Building local capacity in qualitative research methods for The Asia Foundation

-The Institute is partnering with The Asia Foundation in 2021-2022 to capture lessons from a DFAT-funded qualitative research capacity building initiative and to update the learning module that was developed as part of that initiative.
+The Centre partnered with The Asia Foundation in 2021-2022 to capture lessons from a DFAT-funded qualitative research capacity building initiative and to update the learning module that was developed as part of that initiative.
 The capacity building initiative targeted TAF country program staff.
 It included the design and delivery of an eight-part learning module on Qualitative Research Methods followed by a seven-city study on Inequalities in Asian Cities in which learning module participants were accompanied by a mentor in the design, delivery and reporting of qualitative research studies.
-The project is being led by Institute Senior Research Fellow Lisa Denney with support from Senior Research Fellow Elisabeth Jackson, Adjunct Research Fellow Allan Illingworth and Director Chris Roche.
+The project was led by Centre Senior Research Fellow Lisa Denney with support from Senior Research Fellow Elisabeth Jackson, Adjunct Research Fellow Allan Illingworth and Director Chris Roche.

 Conducting research on the nexus between disability and trafficking in persons in ASEAN

-The Institute is partnering with Cardno Emerging Markets (now DT Global) in 2022-2023 to undertake research in Indonesia, the Philippines and Thailand which explores the nexus between disability and trafficking in persons in the ASEAN region.
+The Centre is partnering with Cardno Emerging Markets (now DT Global) in 2022-2023 to undertake research in Indonesia, the Philippines and Thailand which explores the nexus between disability and trafficking in persons in the ASEAN region.
 The research has been commissioned by the DFAT-funded ASEAN-Australia Counter Trafficking Program (ASEAN-ACT).
 The research will draw together existing evidence and learning to date, identify gaps in knowledge and provide guidance and recommendations to inform efforts by policy makers and practitioners in the target countries to reduce vulnerability to trafficking and improve access to justice and services for trafficked victims with a disability.
-The project is being led by Senior Research Fellow Elisabeth Jackson with support from Senior Research Fellow Lisa Denney and local researchers from Indonesia, the Philippines and Thailand.
+The project is being led by Senior Research Fellow Elisabeth Jackson with support from Senior Research Fellow Lisa Denney, Research Fellow Alex Gyles and local researchers from Indonesia, the Philippines and Thailand.

 Developing a GEDSI and Intersectionality Toolkit for the INKLUSI program in Indonesia

-The Institute is contributing in 2022 to the development of a GEDSI (Gender Equality, Disability and Social Inclusion) and Intersectionality Toolkit for the INKLUSI program in Indonesia.
+The Centre contributed in 2022 to the development of a GEDSI (Gender Equality, Disability and Social Inclusion) and Intersectionality Toolkit for the INKLUSI program in Indonesia.
 The INKLUSI program supports Indonesian women and marginalized groups to equitably participate in and benefit from Indonesia’s social, economic, and political opportunities.
 The toolkit will be used to strengthen the capacity of INKLUSI and its partners in integrating GEDSI and intersectionality approaches in all INKLSUSI processes, systems, operations, programming and interventions.
-Institute Senior Research Fellow Elisabeth Jackson is contributing to this project which is led by Dr. Dina Afrianty, a Research Fellow in the La Trobe University Law School.
+Centre Senior Research Fellow Elisabeth Jackson contributed to this project which is led by Dr. Dina Afrianty, a Research Fellow in the La Trobe University Law School.

 Facilitating discussions about knowledge-based regional engagement within the Partnerships for Infrastructure program

-The Institute is partnering with The Asia Foundation in 2021-2022 to help facilitate discussions about knowledge-based regional engagement within the Partnerships for Infrastructure (P4I) program.
+The Centre partnered with The Asia Foundation in 2021-2022 to help facilitate discussions about knowledge-based regional engagement within the Partnerships for Infrastructure (P4I) program.
 P4I is an Australian Government initiative partnering with Southeast Asia to foster inclusive growth through sustainable infrastructure.
-The discussion will be facilitated through a four-step process, including a review of relevant documents, the preparation of a discussion paper, facilitating an on-line discussion amongst P4I staff and preparing a final paper that captures the outcome of the discussion.
-The Institute's contribution is provided by Senior Research Fellow Dr. Elisabeth Jackson.
+The discussion was facilitated through a four-step process, including a review of relevant documents, the preparation of a discussion paper, facilitating an on-line discussion amongst P4I staff and the preparation of a final paper that captured the outcome of the discussion.
+The Centre's contribution was provided by Senior Research Fellow Dr. Elisabeth Jackson.

 Researching disability leadership in Indonesia with Yayasan BILiC

-The Institute is partnering with the Developmental Leadership Program at the University of Birmingham and Yayasan BILiC in Indonesia in 2020-2022 to undertake research on disability leadership in Indonesia.
+The Centre is partnering with the Developmental Leadership Program at the University of Birmingham and Yayasan BILiC in Indonesia in 2020-2023 to undertake research on disability leadership in Indonesia.
 The research is examining how leadership of people with disability has shaped local processes of change and development, what individual and social factors have enabled or constrained the ability of people with disability to be effective leaders and what interventions support people with disabiliy to take on leadership roles or other positions of influence.
-The Institute's contribution to this project is led by Senior Research Fellow Elisabeth Jackson.
+The Centre's contribution to this project is led by Senior Research Fellow Elisabeth Jackson.

 Supporting the Central Land Council with monitoring, evaluation and learning